-Cohorts of returned chicks appear to be mixed each breeding season, with no apparent dominating year group (Figure 12).
-The number of chicks banded each breeding season ranges from 59 (in 1995/96, when there were three census grids) to 254 (in 2021/2022, when there are nine census grids; Table 3 and Table 4).
+Cohorts of returned chicks appear to be mixed each breeding season, with no apparent dominating year group (Figure 5).
+The number of chicks banded each breeding season ranges from 59 (in 1995/96, when there were three census grids) to 254 (in 2021/2022, when there are nine census grids; Table 3).
 However to date, less than 8% of the black petrel chicks banded at the Great Barrier Island/Aotea study colony have been re-captured in subsequent field seasons.
-There is a real lack of understanding whether the low return rates relates either to low juvenile survival and/or recruitment or is purely due to a lack of detection of banded birds within the 35-ha study site.
+There is a real lack of understanding whether the low return rates relates either to low juvenile survival and/or recruitment or is purely due to lack of effort to locate banded birds within the 35-ha study site.
 Survival effort estimates, especially juvenile survival and recruitment are vital for accurate population estimates and risk assessment modelling, and it is highly recommended that effort to obtain data to fill this knowledge gap for black petrels is completed with urgency.